 - How do I apply to the OTA program?

 If you are not already admitted to the college, you must apply to the college first.
 The first step is attending an OT Information Session held at the College on the first Monday of each month.
 The goal of these sessions is to review the application process, learn about the program curriculum and expectations.
-(Dates and times are subject to change.)
-Please call 845-574-4436 for more information.
+(Dates/rooms are subject to change.)
+Please call 845-574-4436 for more information or e-mail:

 - How many students are accepted each year?